hyunbinseo/zoom-rec-dl/README.md

 3. Enter Zoom URLs in the `urls.json` file.
 4. Open a terminal in the same directory.
 5. Run `node index.mjs` command.

+## Explanation

+The script works by

+1. Requesting a Zoom URL.
+2. Extracting MP4 file URL(s).
+3. Downloading MP4 files one by one.
+4. Repeating `1-3` for all Zoom URLs.
+5. Logging any failed attempts.

 ## Customization